blackholeofuniverse/kozeki/README.md

    ```
    npm install
    ```
-3. Create a `.env` file in the root directory with your Discord bot token:
+3. Create a `.env` file in the root directory with your Discord bot token and log channel ID:
    ```
    DISCORD_TOKEN=your_bot_token_here
+   LOG_CHANNEL_ID=your_log_channel_id_here
    ```

+   Note: The LOG_CHANNEL_ID must be a text channel ID from the same server where the bot is being used.
 4. Start the bot:
    ```
    node index.js